Kandel76/Video-Processor-CSE-127/README.md

 ## Comparator Overview

 The comp_gf180.sp file simulates a clocked comparator implemented with the GF180MCU standard-cell logic gates.
-The comparator is intended for use inside a Successive Approximation Register (SAR) ADC, where it makes the decision:
+The comparator is intended for use inside a Successive Approximation Register (SAR) ADC, where the comparator determines whether the sampled photodiode voltage (Vin) is greater than or less than the CDAC output voltage (Vtest).

-    Vin (sampled photodiode signal)  ?
-Vtest (CDAC output)

 This simulation is intended for: